azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 These conventions vary across disciplines but share the same goal: simplifying energy balances and ensuring consistency.
 Nevertheless, one may define **custom reference states** if a particular problem requires it, as long as all quantities in the analysis remain consistent with the chosen baseline.

-:::{admonition} Important: summarizing state properties and process magnitudes
+:::{warning} Important: summarizing state properties and process magnitudes
-:class: warning

 The distinction between **state properties** and **process magnitudes** can be compactly summarized as follows: